bethenitro/upvotehub/backend/README.md

-# Upvote Backend
+# UpvoteZone Backend

-This is the FastAPI backend for the Upvote frontend application.
+This is the FastAPI backend for the UpvoteZone frontend application.
 It provides all the necessary endpoints for user management, orders, and payments.

 ## Setup